Versus (2022 manga): The 47 Demon Lords

-The 11th Demon Lord stands as one of the 47 Demon Lords and Hallow's most formidable opponent.
+The gigantic fishmen-like 11th Demon Lord stands as one of the 47 Demon Lords and Hallow's most formidable opponent.
 A warrior of immense offensive power, he grows concerned when the merging of worlds disrupts the natural hierarchy, potentially displacing demons from their dominant position.
 He personally investigates the new reality to study rival Natural Enemies and altered world dynamics.
 Though he initially dismissed Hallow after their first battle, he later recognizes him as a genuine threat upon learning of his continued survival and battles across the merged worlds, ultimately resolving to eliminate him permanently.